Top 10 Richest Soccer Players

 4. Dave Whelan

-While Dave Whelan may not have had the illustrious career as many others on this list, he still boasts a net worth of around $220 million.
+While Dave Whelan may not have had the illustrious career as many others on this list, he still boasts a net worth of around $210 million.
 He began his career with the Blackburn Rovers in 1956 and was eventually sold to Crewe Alexandra F.C.
 However, where Whelan made the majority of his wealth was following his playing career.
 He undertook numerous business ventures including turning JJB into a premier sports retailer in England.
-Most notably, Whelan brought Wigan Athletic F.C. from Division Three to the Premier League under his ownership.
+Most notably, Whelan brought Wigan Athletic F.C. from the English Third Division to the Premier League under his ownership.

 6. Zlatan Ibrahimovic